garrandall/popular-music-data/tracks/feelin--so-good-jennifer-lopez-big-pun-fat-joe.md

 I'm feeling so good (Feeling good)
 I knew that I would (DJ, I knew I would)
-Been taking care of myself like I should (DJ, if you'd just play my song for me) 'Cause I don't think anyone can bring me down (I don't think, ooh, bring me down, ooh) Nothing in this world's gon' turn me around
+Been taking care of myself like I should (DJ, if you'd just play my song for me) 'Cause I don't think anyone can bring me down (I don't think, oh bring me down, oh Nothing in this world's gon' turn me around
 I'm feeling so...